Samsung/grunt-cordova-sectv/README.md

 * For more details, please see the `sample/Gruntfile.js` of this project.

-# How to package the application by platforms
+# How to build and package the application by platforms
 * Packaging for `sectv-tizen`
     - Set the path of environment variables